 J.A.
-Michel, Director of Ethiopian Posts and Telegraphs, during 1905 introduced several changes that had an impact into the Ethiopian postal history: on 1st of January, with the agreement of A. Ilg, he issued a new set overprinting the 1894 set with centimes and Francs values with figures of European numbers:
+Michel, Director of Ethiopian Posts and Telegraphs, during 1905 introduced several changes that had a impact into the Ethiopian postal history: on 1st of January, with the agreement of A. Ilg, he issued a new soverprinting the 1894 set with centimes and Francs values with figures of European numbers: